 UK-ISSUED PRIVATE PILOT LICENCES

-Would I be able to continue operating UK-registered aircraft?
+Will I be able to continue operating UK-registered aircraft?

-Would I be able to continue operating EU-registered aircraft?
+Will I be able to continue operating EU-registered aircraft?

-Would I be able to fly my UK-registered aircraft to Europe?
+Will I be able to fly my UK-registered aircraft to Europe?

-Would UK pilots’ medicals remain valid?
+Will UK pilots’ medicals remain valid?

-UPDATE: I have a licence application currently in progress with the CAA.
+I have a licence application currently in progress with the CAA.
 Will I receive an EASA Part-FCL or a UK Part-FCL?

-UPDATE: What if I wish to submit variation requests to my new NAA or advise of changes to my medical or professional status?
+What if I wish to submit variation requests to my new NAA or advise of changes to my medical or professional status?